• jungle trees

 State of LID Story Map

-The State of Low Impact Development in Connecticut story map takes the viewer through the results of a statewide survey of the LID regulations in Connecticut towns, and the major factors either encouraging or discouraging the use of LID practices.
-Created by CLEAR.
+Explore the results of a statewide survey of the LID regulations in CT towns, and the major factors impacting the use of LID practices.

 UConn Campus Green Infrastructure Tour

-This story map is a tour of the Green Infrastructure or Low Impact Development (LID) practices on the main UConn campus in Storrs, including photos and explanatory video clips.
-Created by CLEAR.
+This story map is a tour of the Green Infrastructure or Low Impact Development (LID) practices on the main UConn campus in Storrs.

 MS4 Map Viewer